The-Marcy-Lab-School/marcy-curriculum-docs/mod-2-oop/1-encapsulation-factories-and-closure.md

 ## Key Concepts

 * **Encapsulation** refers to the bundling of data with the methods that operate that data into a single object.
-* **Data Hiding** is the act of restricting access to data in object such that they can only be accessed in a controlled manner through public methods.
+* An **interface** is a "shared boundary" where two or more components of a system can interact and exchange information.
 * The **`this`** keyword in JavaScript refers to the current execution context.
 In methods, `this` refers to the object invoking the method.
 * A **Factory** is a type of function that creates and returns objects with a defined set of properties and methods.
 * An **instance** is a single object returned from a factory that maintains its own set of data that is distinct from other instances made by the factory.
 * A **closure** is created when an "inner function" references a variable declared in the surround scope.
+* **Data Hiding** is the act of restricting access to data in object such that they can only be accessed in a controlled manner through public methods.

 ## Functional Programming vs. Object-Oriented Programming